Create content with AI Studio

 | Web page | One-pagers, product detail drafts, social previews, interactive page-style outputs. |

 For images, Count goes up to 10.
 Leave Model, Style, and Ratio on Auto unless the result must match a specific production format (a vertical social image, a square concept tile, a wider presentation visual).
-Auto is the planned path that lets the backend pick from the prompt and references; change the controls only when format actually matters.
+Auto lets ALLO pick the model and format from your prompt and references; change the controls only when the format actually matters.

 The best prompt gives AI Studio the material it needs, not the most words.